Raw XML files can be viewed in all major browsers.

 Note: In Safari, only the element text will be displayed.
 To view the raw XML, you must right click the page and select "View Source"

-If an erroneous XML file is opened, the browser will report the error.
+If an erroneous XML file is opened, some browsers might report the error, some may display it incorrectly.

 Viewing some XML documents will help you get the XML feeling.